shaharoded/KarmaLego/README.md

 Robert Moskovitch, Yuval Shahar. *Temporal Patterns Discovery from Multivariate Time Series via Temporal Abstraction and Time-Interval Mining.*
 (See original for theoretical grounding.)

+This implementation is inspired by markozeman implementation, available on this (link)[https://github.com/markozeman/KarmaLego], and is designed to be used as an analytic tool in my thesis.

 ---

 ## Overview